Build Apps for Agents

 Expose where needed

-Generate the surfaces you need for agents, operators, internal automation, or local development.
+Generate the surfaces you need for external tools, operators, internal automation, or local development.

 Scope